 My professional career has been at the British Library since 1999.
 Having started as a Cataloguer, subsequently specialising in Quality Assurance, I have been a Cataloguing Team Manager in Metadata Creation since 2008.
 I currently manage the English Language, Theses and AMED Team while maintaining a particular interest in the Dewey Decimal Classification system.
 I have chaired the UK DDC User Forum since 2017 and now also represent the BL on EDUG.
 I look forward to working on the CIG Committee largely as a link with these two groups.

-Will Peaden – Marketing Officer
+Will Peaden – Events co-ordinator

 Will has worked for Aston University since 2016 putting metadata back into the heart of technical services provision.
 He previously worked at the University of Warwick as a metadata librarian and while there obtained his MSc in Information and Library Science from Robert Gordon University.
 He is keen to promote metadata and cataloguing to colleagues across the wider information profession and very honoured to be asked to join the CIG committee for this purpose.